ScilifelabDataCentre/serve-tutorials/Workshops/Building-sharing-ML-demo-apps/slides/slides.md

 ---

-### Prerequisites for deployment

-- To host your app on SciLifeLab Serve, you first need to package it as a Docker image.
-- If you don't have docker, you can install it from [docs.docker.com/get-docker](https://docs.docker.com/get-docker/).

----
 ### Image classification example app
 - The model we will use in this example is a [Flowers Classification Model PyToch model](https://github.com/ScilifelabDataCentre/serve-tutorials/tree/main/Webinars/2023-Using-containers-on-Berzelius/flowers-classification) based on the [102 Category Flower Dataset](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/);
-- You can follow the instructions mentioned in the [README](https://github.com/ScilifelabDataCentre/serve-tutorials/tree/main/Workshops/Building-sharing-ML-demo-apps) file in the GitHub repository to train the model your self but keep in mind it takes quite a while (~ 4 hours) with limited CPUs.
+- You can follow the instructions mentioned in the [README](https://github.com/ScilifelabDataCentre/serve-tutorials/tree/main/Workshops/Building-sharing-ML-demo-apps) file in the GitHub repository to train the model yourself but keep in mind it takes quite a while (~ 4 hours) with limited CPUs.

 <!-- TODO: Link can add qr code to menti for the link to GitHub. -->

 ---

 ### Structure

-The code for the app and the Dockerfile used to build the app is available in the `image_classification_app/` folder inside the [serve-tutorials](https://github.com/ScilifelabDataCentre/serve-tutorials/tree/building-sharing-ML-demo-apps/Workshops/Building-sharing-ML-demo-apps) repository.
+All files required for our app are available in the folder `image_classification_app/flower_classification`

 The directory has the following structure: